mlondschien/hdcd/README.md

 # High-dimensional change point detection
 `hdcd` is a package for change point detection in (possibly high-dimensional) Gaussian Graphical Models (GGMs) with missing values.
-The paper is meant to accompany the paper _Change point detection for graphical models in presenceof missing values_ [1].
+The package accompanies the paper _Change point detection for graphical models in presenceof missing values_ [1].
 See  [here](https://arxiv.org/abs/1907.05409) for a preprint.

 The package can be installed directly from github:
 ```R